djwrisley/RLAC/_posts/2023-10-27-Assignment-3.md

   - Assignments
   - metadata
   - chatGPT
-  - S23
+  - F23
   - spatial
 ---

-# DRAFT Guidelines for the Assignment:
+# Guidelines for the Assignment:

 The Spatial Data Assignment is an assignment in one step.
 It builds upon the work we did in class on October 17th, with a refresher on November 16th.